dk4tz/dsa-playground/notes.md

                 ** If the node has a right property, call the helper function with the right property on the node
             * Invoke the helper function with the scout
             * Return the array of vals
+        -- PostOrder Steps:
+            * Same as above, BUT in helper:
+                ** If the node has a left property, call the helper function with the left property on the node ** If the node has a right property, call the helper function with the right property on the node ** Push the value of the node to the var that stores the values -- InOrder Steps:
+            * Same as above, BUT in helper:
+                ** If the node has a left property, call the helper function with the left property on the node ** Push the value of the node to the var that stores the values ** If the node has a right property, call the helper function with the right property on the node
+    - When to use BFS vs. DFS?
+        -- Time complexity of both BFS and DFS are the same (we're visiting every node once) -- Space complexity depends on the structure of the tree...
+            * If the tree is super wide, BFS will have a big big queue in memory
+            * If tree is super deep, DFS will have a big big call stack in memory -- Use cases for DFS (Pre, Post, In):
+            * InOrder --> if you're searching a Binary Search Tree, you'll get all the node values ascending *in order* (smallest node first)
+            * PreOrder --> useful if you're trying to clone or duplicate a tree... easy to reconstruct (root first)

+## Binary Heaps
+    -